rnag/rnag.github.io/_posts/2023-01-03-a-year-in-retrospect.markdown

 First of all, I would probably throw the (admittedly heavy) rulebook out the window in a fit of anger and frustration, if someone posed that question to me all in one go.

-Secondly, sometime after I had calmed down following the incident which involved breaking a rather expensive glass pane, and after I had retrieved said leather-bound book and dusted it off -- once I had a moment to reflect on what the question was largely asking, I would agree that it is essentially posed as an open-ended or free-form question, meaning there is really no right or wrong answer, and so if absolutely needed the question could be distilled down to one simple ask -- phrased in a mere seven words, just as so.
+Secondly, sometime after I had calmed down following the incident which involved breaking a rather expensive glass pane, and after I had retrieved said leather-bound book and dusted it off -- once I had a moment to reflect on what the question was largely asking, I would agree that it is essentially posed as an open-ended or free-form question, meaning there is really no right or wrong answer, and so if absolutely needed the question could be distilled down to one simple ask -- phrased in a mere seven words or less, just as so.

 > What went down (and up) in 2022?